gsa-ixd/Control/README.md

 - Analog Outputs

-Circuit diagrams png files can be found [here:](https://github.com/gsa-ixd/Control/tree/master/Class01)
+Circuit diagrams png files can be found [here:](https://github.com/gsa-ixd/Control/tree/master/Class01) **Homework** : Find an existing Processing sketch you made last year that utilises the mouse movement or keypress function.
+Make sure you have it available for class 02.

 ### Class 02
 - What is Firmata?
 - Communicating between Arduino and Processing
 - Mapping, Constrain

+**Homework** : Watch this video on ...

 ### Class 03
 - Controlling Outputs